nipunjindal/viraj-weekly-plan/README.md

 ## How to Update the Plan

-1. Edit the `weekly_plan.xlsx` file with the new plan details.
+1. Modify the `weekly_plan.xlsx` file with your new weekly plan.
-2. Run the `plan.py` script to update the `data/plan.json` file.
-This will require Python with the `pandas` and `openpyxl` libraries installed.
+2. Run the `plan.py` script from your terminal to update the website's data:
+    ```bash
+    python plan.py
+    ```
+    This will regenerate the `data/plan.json` file.
-3. Commit and push the changes to your GitHub repository.
+3. Commit and push the updated `data/plan.json` file to your GitHub repository.
 The website will be automatically updated on GitHub Pages.